tbilab/meToolkit/README.md

 A package to build Phewas Multimorbidity Explorer (ME) apps.

-The main function in this package `meToolkit::run_me()` spins up a fully contained and self-hosted copy of an ME app for data privacy.
+The main function in this package `meToolkit::build_me_w_loader()` spins up a fully contained and self-hosted copy of an ME app for data privacy.

 In addition to, multiple functions are provided allowing the user to customize their app from pre-loading data to configuring the individual charts included.